Venetian Crusade: Battle of the Field of Blood

-Ilghazi's army was well-informed about the movement of the Crusaders, unlike in the Battle of Tell Danith campaign.
-Many Turkish spies entered the Crusader camp by dressing up as local merchants.
+Ilghazi's army was well-informed about the movement of the Crusaders, unlike the Turks in the Battle of Tell Danith campaign.
+Many Turkish spies entered the Crusader camp by dressing as local merchants.
 So when the Turks besieged the fort of al-Atharib, Ilghazi knew when Roger sent a force under Robert of Vieux-Pont set out to break the siege.
-So when Robert arrived at the scene, the Turks feigned a retreat, Robert's men were drawn out from the fort and ambushed.
-On the night before June 28, a frightening lunatic entered the Crusader camp.
+So when Robert arrived at the scene, the Turks feigned a retreat, and Robert's men were drawn out from the fort and ambushed.
+On the night of 27 June, a frightening lunatic entered the Crusader camp.
 He laughed and shouted about the looming demise of the Crusader force, frightening the Crusaders, who believed in superstitions like these.
-As this was happening, Ilghazi was also waiting for reinforcements from Toghtekin, the Burid emir of Damascus, but he too was tired of waiting.
+As this was happening, Ilghazi was also waiting for reinforcements from Toghtekin, but he too was tired of waiting.
 Using little-used paths, his army quickly surrounded Roger's camp during the night of 27 June.
-The prince had recklessly chosen a campsite in a wooded valley with steep sides and few avenues of escape.
+Roger had recklessly chosen a campsite in a wooded valley with steep sides and few avenues of escape.

 Roger's army were surprised to encounter the entire 20,000 strong Artuqid army surrounding their camp on three sides against the steep sides of the Sarmada valley when they woke up in the morning.
-Roger knew he was in a dire position as his camp was just a hastily built stockade which didn't have any water or food source making it inconvenient for a siege.
+Roger knew he was in a dire position as his camp was just a hastily built stockade which did not have any water or food source, making it inconvenient for siege defense.
 The Crusaders hastily formed into five divisions with Roger boldly telling his troops that he would like to go hunting.
 After holding a quick mass, the army drew up in a V-shaped line with the tip farthest from the Muslim battle array.
 From left to right, the divisions were commanded by Robert of St. Lo, Prince Roger, Guy de Frenelle, Geoffrey the Monk and Peter.
-Meanwhile, Roger held back a sixth division under Renaud Mansoer to protect the Antiochene rear.
+Meanwhile, Roger held back a sixth division under Rainald I Masoir to protect the Antiochene rear.
 The left flank was made out of the Armenians and the Turcopoles.
 The center included the Crusader heavy infantry while the other divisions consisted of knights.

 As the Muslim army waited, the qadi Abu al-Fadl ibn al-Khashshab, wearing his lawyer's turban but brandishing a lance, rode out in front of the troopers.
-At first they were incredulous at being harangued by a scholar but at the end of his passionate evocation of the duties and merits of the jihad warrior, according to Kamal ad-Din, the contemporary historian of Aleppo, these hardened professionals wept with emotion and rode into battle.
+At first they were incredulous at being harangued by a scholar, but at the end of his passionate evocation of the duties and merits of the jihad warrior, according to Kamal ad-Din (the contemporary historian of Aleppo) these hardened professionals wept with emotion and rode into battle.